GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/The_BINGO_Rat.md

 2. BINGO rat

-3. Spraeding via kissing at the vending machine / STD / Herpes oral.
+3. Human to human Spreading via kissing at the vending machine / STD / Herpes oral.
 Creating the first peer to peer hivemind.

-4. Donut spread oral / like hepatitus and herpies spread via food
+4. Humab to human...
+Donut spread oral / like hepatitus and herpies spread via food

-5. hive group was boxing it up for export via petri dishes.
+5. Hive group was boxing it up for export via petri dishes.

 6. The hive group weaponized it further to air drop / chemtrails on Finnegans Wake release Public House day.